Stochastic Graph Neural Networks: Convergence Analysis

 Both assumptions are mild and common in optimization analysis \cite{Goldstein1977,Ghadimi2013}.
 They allow us to handle the stochasticity in the gradient and prove the convergence of the SGNN learning process.
 This is formalized by the following theorem.

 \begin{theorem} Consider the SGNN in \eqref{eq.sgnn} over a RES($\ccalG, p$) graph model [cf. Def. \ref{def_res}] with underlying shift operator $\bbS$ and the training set $\ccalT$.
-Consider also the SGNN learning process in Algorithm \ref{algo1} and the respective stochastic gradient descent implementation in Algorithm \ref{algo2} for $T$ iterations.
+Consider the SGNN learning process for $T$ iterations, i.e., running the stochastic gradient descent on \eqref{eq:mini} for $T$ iterations [cf. Algo. \ref{algo2}].
 Further, let $\ccalH^*$ be the global optimal solution of the cost function $\bar{C}(\ccalH)$ in \eqref{eq:mini} and let Assumptions \ref{as:1} and \ref{as:2} hold with respective constants $C_L$ and $C_B$.
 For any initial tensor $\ccalH_0$ and gradient step-size

 the minimum expected gradient square norm is bounded as

 with constant $C\!=\! \sqrt{2\left( \bar{C}(\ccalH_0)-\bar{C}(\ccalH^*)\right)\!C_L}C_B$.
 That is, the learning process of the SGNN trained to minimize \eqref{eq:mini} converges to a stationary point with a rate of $\ccalO(1/\sqrt{T})$. \end{theorem}